 Mmmmm… Do you smell that?
 That crisp new paper smell of your fresh planner?
 So many possibilities ahead and so much time yet unscheduled!
-Makes my heart do double beats.
+It makes my heart do double beats.
 Or is that the extra cup of coffee I snuck in?
 Either way, I’m hopping into your day to bring you my top scheduling tips to save you the headache from trying to squeeze #allthethings into your already overflowing day.
 Ready?
 Let’s do this.

 If you aren’t time blocking or haven’t even heard of it, this is my secret weapon for staying on task all day, every day.
 Yup.
 You read that right.
 Time blocking is the bee’s knees and you need it in your life, like yesterday.